geekpradd/PyDictionary/README.md

 Similarly Synonyms and Antonyms can also be printed onto the screen.

-##Using the PyDictionary API
+###Using the PyDictionary API

-I'm very happy to say that the PyDictionary API has been launched.
+You can use the PyDictionary API for the above functions as well which just outputs the result of the above functions as JSON.

 It's very easy to use and it returns Meanings, Antonyms, Synonyms and Translations in JSON.
 It runs on Red Hat Open Shift Servers and it uses Flask.